liemily333/EmilyLee1003/README.md

 ### What am I up to?:
 - 🔭 I’m currently working on: Creating more applications with React.js and deploying to the app store
-- 🌱 I’m currently learning: deploying iOS application to Android google play store
+- 🌱 I’m currently learning: other programming languages such as Python!
 - 🤔 I’m looking for: Guidance and hopefully a mentor I can gain lots from

 ### 📫 How to reach me: